 Visit The Bohol Bee Farm

-On contrary to what you thought it is, it’s actually more than a honey factory.
+Contrary to what you thought it is, it is actually more than a honey factory.
 It features a restaurant of organic foods and a resort as well.
 This is definitely one of the more interesting things to do in Bohol.

 See to it that you consider a farm tour where they highlight their spice and organic vegetable garden and some things about bee farming.